Azbuka Vkusa

 Azbuka Vkusa (Азбука вкуса), translated in English as Alphabet of Taste, is a premium supermarket chain founded by Maxim Koscheenko and Oleg Lytkin.
 The first store was opened in Moscow in 1997.
-As of 2015, it operated 90 stores in Moscow, Petersburg and its suburbs.
+As of 2015, it operated 90 stores in Moscow, Saint Petersburg and its suburbs.

 Operation

 As of January 2020, the network included 102 Azbuka Vkusa supermarkets, 57 AB Daily mini markets, 3 Enotheques and one AB Bistro restaurant, most of the stores are located in Moscow, some supermarkets are in the Moscow region and St. Petersburg.
 The standard retail area of the supermarket is 300-800 sqkm.

 Revenue for the 2020 fiscal year amounted to 75.2 billion rubles.

 In 2015, Azbuka Vkusa certified its culinary production (factory-kitchen) in Moscow according to the international standard ISO 22000, and then the scope of the standard was expanded to the bakery and confectionery production of the company.

 Private Labels

 Azbuka Vkusa launched their store brands in 2011.

 Azbuka Vkusa has expanded steadily since 1997, balancing external acquisitions and internal growth.
 The table below charts that growth using figures provided courtesy of the company.